Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, Introducing Lionsberg.md

 Meaningful Support:

 - Access to a dynamic knowledge repository / memory that is relatively attack and crisis proof - [[Lionsberg Wiki]]
-- Access to the [[Lionsberg System of Communication]] to create awareness across the field
+- Access to the [[Lionsberg Communications System]] to create awareness across the field
 - Access to the [[Lionsberg Town Square]]
 - Help with [[Organizing And Federating]]
 - Help with [[Structure]]